 Temperature makes a difference when it comes to paving or repaving your driveway.
 A professional contractor will be laying the asphalt hot, and they’ll have to maintain that temperature for a steady and even pour.
 The outside temperature will affect the temperature of the asphalt as it cools and cures.
 For this reason, you don’t want the weather to be too cold or too hot.
 A drastic swing in either direction could result in an unsuccessful, uneven pour.

-Best Seasons in Pennsylvania for Asphalt Paving
+What’s the Best Season in Pennsylvania for Asphalt Paving?

 Is there a best time of year to pave a driveway in the Northeast?
 As an inhabitant of this area of the United States, you know the seasons are unpredictable and often extreme.
 Weather can change rapidly and drastically.
 For this reason, many asphalt contractors prefer to pave driveways in the spring or summer.